JoeBuildsStuff/text-editor/README.md

 3. **Sidebar** (`src/components/app-sidebar.tsx`)
    - Displays a tree view of all documents organized by folders
    - Auto-expands folders containing the currently selected document
-   - Allows creating new documents and folders
+   - Allows creating new documents and folders (including empty folders)
-   - Note: Creating a folder through the UI creates a blank document inside it (the UI doesn't support creating empty folders)

 4. **Markdown API** (`src/app/api/markdown/route.ts`)
    - `GET` - List all documents (without content by default)
-   - `POST` - Create a new document
+   - `POST` - Create a new document or folder
    - `PATCH` - Rename a document (updates title and filename)
    - `DELETE` - Delete a document